platformsh/legacy-cli/README.md

   --version        -V Display this application version --yes            -y Answer "yes" to all prompts
-  --no             -n Answer "no" to all prompts --shell          -s Launch the shell
+  --no             -n Answer "no" to all prompts

 Available commands:
-  clear-cache (clearcache, cc)              Clear the CLI cache docs                                      Open the Platform.sh online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Platform.sh logout                                    Log out of Platform.sh web                                       Open the Platform.sh Web UI activity activity:list (activities)                Get the most recent activities for an environment activity:log                              Display the log for an environment activity
+  clear-cache (clearcache, cc)              Clear the CLI cache docs                                      Open the Magento Cloud online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Magento Cloud logout                                    Log out of Magento Cloud web                                       Open the Magento Cloud Web UI activity activity:list (activities)                Get the most recent activities for an environment activity:log                              Display the log for an environment activity